garrandall/popular-music-data/tracks/girl-talk-tlc.md

 Girls talk got ya all caught out there (Girls talk) Why you thinkin' that it's all about ya (Yes we do) Forget she told me everything about ya
-But the girls are talkin', the girls are talkin' (About ya right here ooh) Girls talk about the booty too (Ooh ooh ooh)
+But the girls are talkin', the girls are talkin' (About ya right here oh Girls talk about the booty too (Ohohooh
 About the way a brother is hangin' too (Uh)
 When you didn't think that nobody knew
 You see the girls are talkin', the girls are talkin' (Woah, woah)